-January 2019 – BBC Cambridgeshire Interview on the issues of LGBT+ community in Cambridge – with Chris Mann.
+January 2019 – BBC Cambridgeshire Interview on the issues of LGBTQ+ community in Cambridge – with Chris Mann.

-November 2018 to July 2019 – Elected LGBT+ officer at the University of Cambridge.
+November 2018 to July 2019 – Elected LGBTQ+ officer at the University of Cambridge.

 January 2018 – Launched the “Postgraduate LGBT+ Network” at Cambridge.
 It gathered societies, charities and organisations in Cambridge, including sexual health charity Dhiverse; the City Council; ARU staff network; Sing Out; Queer Women in Cambridge, Queers in Shorts; Diamonds; LGBT Mature; QTI Coalition of Colour; Encompass Network; Kite Trust; Pink Festival; CQH; Cambridge LGBT+ Staff Network; Q+ Network.